polterguy/phosphorusfive/plugins/extras/p5.io.authorization/README.md

 files in some specified folder of choice.

-Even if you created such a bug though, to access files and/or folders, or modify files and/or folders, the user is not authorized to read/modify, would still be prevented by this project, as long as it is included in your project as a plugin.
+Even if you created such a bug though, to access files and/or folders, or modify files and/or folders, the user is not authorized to read/modify, would still be prevented by this project, as long as it is included in your project as a plugin - But only for the events distributed in Phosphorus Five by default.
+If you create your own events in C#, which reads and writes from disc, you'll either need to invoke these authorize events yourself, or create your own logic to make sure you don't accidentally give access to something a user shouldn't have access to.

 ## Creating explicit write access for users to some folder